Virginia DPOR/REB Exam Prep

 The Virginia Department of Professional and Occupational Regulation (DPOR), through the Real Estate Board (REB), requires 60 hours of approved Salesperson pre-license education before you can sit for the state exam.
 Once that’s complete, you sit for the Salesperson exam at a PSI testing center.

 The exam is 120 multiple-choice questions split into two sections — 80 national + 40 Virginia-specific — scored independently.
-You need 75% on each section (60 of 80 + 30 of 40).
+You need 70% on the national section and 75% on the state section (56 of 80 + 30 of 40).
 Fail either and you fail the exam.

-Statewide first-attempt pass rates hover around 57% — among the lower in the country, largely because of the 75% threshold and the depth of VA-specific material (POA Act, Condo Act, RPDA).
-Click2CE students pass at 92% because the question bank is built specifically around the REB blueprint and Virginia’s unique disclosure regime.
+Statewide first-attempt pass rates hover around 57% — among the lower in the country, largely because of the strict passing thresholds (70% national, 75% state) and the depth of VA-specific material (POA Act, Condo Act, RPDA).
+Click2CE students pass at an 92% student-reported first-attempt pass rate* because the question bank is built specifically around the REB blueprint and Virginia’s unique disclosure regime.

 What you get with Click2CE Virginia Exam Prep